Matt-A-Bennett/unit-test.vim/README.md

 # vim-unit-test
 In its current state this plugin probably isn't much use to anybody.
-I originally developed it while writing (and testing!) my [surround-funk.vim plugin](https://github.com/Matt-A-Bennett/surround-funk.vim) - which I hope is useful to many!
+I originally developed it while writing (and testing!) my [vim-surround-funk plugin](https://github.com/Matt-A-Bennett/vim-surround-funk) - which I hope is useful to many!

-The unit-test.vim plugin allows you to run a preset list of normal commands on some text in a buffer, and compare the results to another buffer containing the expected results.
+The vim-unit-test plugin allows you to run a preset list of normal commands on some text in a buffer, and compare the results to another buffer containing the expected results.
 If the results match, the test is passed, if not, then the test is failed.

-A summary of the passes and failures are shown in a split buffer.
-On tests that failed, a copy of the expected and actual results are printed.
+A diagnostics page is opened (in a buffer) showing the number of passes/failures.
+For each failure, the command, the original input, the result of applying the command, and the expected results are printed.
+This makes it easy to go try the command yourself on the original input and watch where it goes wrong.